-From the interviews I have done with people on getting the most out of life, it’s clear that assuming positive intent is an important contributor to quality of life.
+Assuming positive intent is an important contributor to quality of life.

 Most people appreciate the dividends such a mindset produces in the realm of relationships.
-How relationships can flourish when you don’t assume intentions that may or may not be there.
-And how their partner can become an easier person to be around as a result of such a shift.
-Less appreciated in the GTD world however is the productivity aspect of this “assume positive intent” perspective.
+How can relationships flourish when you don’t assume intentions that may or may not be there?
+And how their partner can become an easier person to be around as a result of such a shift?
+Less appreciated in the GTD world, however, is the productivity aspect of this “assume positive intent” perspective.

 Most of us are guilty of letting our minds get distracted, our energy sapped, or our harmony compromised by thinking about what others woulda, coulda, shoulda.
 How we got wronged by someone else.
 How a friend could have been more respectful.
 How a family member could have been less selfish.